Last 5th April,

 of homeless people and for translating these differences into adequate public

-of civil society organizations’ role in homeless people empowerment
+of civil society organizations’ role in homeless people empowerment, and

 mentioned two specific functions: the accompaniment of these people all